axibase/atsd/rule-engine/commands.md

 If disk space is low, the command reads user credentials from the `itm.pwd` file located in the `axibase` user home directory.
 After a successful login to the ITM hub server, [`tacmd executecommand`](https://www.ibm.com/support/knowledgecenter/en/SS3JRN_7.2.0/com.ibm.itm.doc_6.2.2fp2/tacmd.htm)) is launched on the remote server `${upper(entity)}:LZ` where it finds old files in `/tmp` directory (older than 15 days) and deletes them with logging.
 Finally, the process logs out from the ITM hub server.

-By using the `${upper(entity)}` placeholder, the script executes the disk cleanup procedure on the system where the disc space rule alert was raised, to `OPEN` status.
+By using the `${upper(entity)}` placeholder, the script executes the disk cleanup procedure on the system where the disc space rule alert is raised, to `OPEN` status.

 A follow-up action, at the `REPEAT` status, can be further configured to cleanup other directories, to bring disk space usage down.